Thursday, 31 July 2025

 Edward Wickham

 This is the earliest surviving polyphonic setting of the Requiem.
-Ockeghem, whose dates are c1410-1497, Not much is known about its origins - various dates from the 1460s to 1480s have been proposed.
+Ockeghem's dates are c1410-1497, Not much is known about the work's origins - various dates from the 1460s to 1480s have been proposed.
 There is also some controversy about whether the work has come down to us in an incomplete state as some of the key sections of the Requiem text are missing.
 Nonetheless what we have is an imposing piece lasting half an hour or so.

 I found it a fascinating piece.
 It seems to occupy a position between medieval music such as that of Machaut and the music of the Renaissance.
 So it has the angular shapes of medieval music with lots of open 4th and 5ths and some really odd rhythmic distortions.
 At the same time it does have elements of Renaissance polyphony with much smoother lines and worked-out counterpoint.